tgrant06/GradeMaster/README.md

 #### Future Releases
 As of now GradeMaster is in active development, currently on major version 2 (2.x.x). <br>
 Major version 3 (3.x.x) will presumably the last major version this application will receive.
 After Major version 3 there will only be necessary feature updates, for missing features.
-After that only maintenance updates are provided. <br>
+After that GradeMaster will be considered as feature complete and as a result only maintenance updates are provided. <br>
 What does maintenance mean?
 For GradeMaster maintenance means patch updates (for example: 3.0.1 => 3.0.2) containing bug fixes, updates to packages (dependencies) and other miscellaneous stuff. <br>
 There might be more major versions of GradeMaster, for example updating the .NET version from 9 (currently) to .NET 10 in November this year.